Obtaining the JWK URL from Third-Party Identity Providers

 • Keycloak Example: http://{keycloak-domain}/realms/{realm-name}/.well-known/openid-configuration

-Open this URL in a browser or use a tool like curl.
+2. Access and Parse the JSON Open this URL in a browser or use a tool like curl.
 You will receive a JSON response containing the provider's metadata.

-Example JSON snippet:
+Example JSON snippet

 JSON